Rjj18/fun-qrcode/README.md

 ### Browser Compatibility
 - Modern browsers with ES6 module support
 - Chrome 61+, Firefox 60+, Safari 10.1+, Edge 16+

+### Supported Languages
+- 🇺🇸 English (en)
+- 🇪🇸 Spanish (es)
+- 🇧🇷 Portuguese (pt)
+- 🇫🇷 French (fr)
+- 🇩🇪 German (de)

+The app automatically detects your browser language and displays the interface accordingly.
+You can also manually set the language by adding `?lang=es` (for Spanish, for example) to the URL.

 ## Contributing